 And the Years Passed

-Pat and Candy remained together after the trial, selling their house and moved east to Georgia.
+Pat and Candy remained together after the trial, selling their house and moving east to Georgia.
 It was only temporary, however, as the couple eventually divorced.

-As of this writing, Candy lives in Georgia and now goes by her maiden name of Candace Wheeler and works alongside her daughter, Jenny, as a mental health therapist to teens and adults suffering from depression.
+As of this writing, Candy lives in Georgia and goes by her maiden name of Candace Wheeler.
+She works alongside her daughter, Jenny, as a mental health therapist to teens and adults suffering from depression.
 (Ironic, huh?)

-Candy’s attorney Don Crowder, who won a shocking verdict despite public opinion, committed suicide in 1999.
+Candy’s attorney Don Crowder, who won a shocking verdict despite the facts and public opinion stacked against him, committed suicide in 1999.

 Book and Movie about Candy Montgomery

 Reporters John Bloom and Jim Atkinson published a well-researched and very detailed book in 1984 about the case titled Evidence of Love: A True Story of Passion and Death in the Suburbs.
-The authors spent a great deal of time interviewing witnesses and attending the trial as well as researching the histories of both Candy and Betty as well as their respective husbands.
+The authors spent a great deal of time interviewing witnesses and attending the trial, as well as researching the histories of both Candy and Betty and their respective husbands.

-In 1990, a made-for-television movie aired offering a dramatized recreation of events based on the aforementioned book titled A Killing In A Small Town.
-Although some names have been changed in addition to a few other minor facts for artistic licensing, overall it stays relatively in line with the true story.
-However, the book was much more detailed - especially in regards to Candy's history, and therefore I recommend it over the movie; or at least ,recommend reading the book first.
+In 1990, a made-for-television movie called A Killing In A Small Town aired. offering a dramatized recreation of events based on the aforementioned book.
+Although some names and other minor facts were changed, overall the film stays relatively in line with the true story.
+However, the book was much more detailed—especially in regards to Candy's history, and therefore I recommend it over the movie; or at least, recommend reading the book first.

-It's difficult to find on DVD but you can watch it free from YouTube here:
+It's difficult to find on DVD, but you can watch the full movie on YouTube here.

-- Believe it or not, Candy Montgomery, now using her maiden name of Candace Wheeler is working as a therapist in Dawsonville, Georgia – or at least she was.
-According to a couple of demanding emails I have received from her daughter, the owner of a counseling firm, Candace no longer works in that particular facility – despite several “newsletter” type publications online which state otherwise.
+- Candy Montgomery, now using her maiden name of Candace Wheeler, is working as a therapist in Dawsonville, Georgia—or at least she was.
+According to a couple of demanding emails I received from her daughter, the owner of a counseling firm, Candace no longer works in that particular facility— despite several “newsletter” type publications online which state otherwise.

 - As of December 2010, Pat Montgomery, now known as James Montgomery, was employed with EMS Technologies Defense & Space Division in Norcross, Georgia.

-- Allan Gore and Elaine Williams eventually divorced (no surprise -right?) but not before losing custody of the girls to Bob and Bertha Pomeroy.
-After losing custody, he became estranged from his daughters.
-However, as of this writing, Allan has both daughters as a friend on his Facebook account (which, since the publishing of this article, Allan has set strict privacy rules).
+- Allan Gore and Elaine Williams eventually divorced (no surprise, right?) but not before losing custody of the girls to Bob and Bertha Pomeroy (Betty Gore's parents), later becoming estranged from his daughters.
+However, as of this writing, Allan is "friends" with both daughters on his Facebook account (since the publishing of this article, Allan has set strict Facebook privacy rules).
 He currently lives in Eastport, Maine, with his wife Lindy McClellan Gore.

 - Alisa Gore, now known as Lisa Harder, is married to a successful building contractor.
-With their two sons, they live together in Newton, Kansas.
+They live together in Newton, Kansas with their two sons.

 - Bethany Gore married in 2012 and became known as Mrs. Chad Mickey.
-The couple is residing in Las Vegas, Nevada.
+The couple resides in Las Vegas, Nevada.